 In some producing countries, elevation is used to establish the standardized grades that are assigned to every lot that leaves as export: In Guatemala, for example, the highest quality grade for commercial coffee is SHB (or Strictly Hard Bean), which is reserved for coffees grown at or above 1,370 meters.
 In El Salvador, the highest grade is SHG or Strictly High Grown, coffees from farms at or above 1,200 meters.
 These classifications, while helpful for writing contracts, don’t necessarily correlate with flavor, but rather with physical characteristics that can be measured without tasting.

-Another thing to consider is that farming coffee at high elevations is really, really hard: Imagine simply walking along a slope at 1,800 meters — and now imagine walking along that same slope while picking and carrying nearly 100 kilograms of coffee cherries!
+When it comes to coffee processing methods, another thing to consider is that farming and growing coffee at high elevations is really, really hard: Imagine simply walking along a slope at 1,800 meters — and now imagine walking along that same slope while picking and carrying nearly 100 kilograms of coffee cherries!
 Harvesting coffee is no easy work even on level ground, but adding a slant to the land itself can mean fewer passes through the trees to pick ripe, and it can also make it difficult to apply fertilizer, prevent erosion, and protect the plants against wind and rain.

 Elevation and roasting